Exclusive · Google Ads Sourced

 RI is 2nd most densely populated state (~1,018 / sq mi).
 Providence and Pawtucket urban corridors drive concentrated pedestrian volume.
 Mariorenzi unified premises duty supports outcomes when pedestrian and premises theories overlap.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request; despite the absence of any statutory cap (RI Supreme Court historically hostile to caps), most firms prefer headline PI categories.
+Med-mal leads can be added on request, but despite the absence of any statutory cap (RI Supreme Court historically hostile to caps), med-mal is not a focus area for most firms.
 Providence Superior Court remains the venue for substantial med-mal and mass-tort consolidation.

 The Law